Internet-Draft | Composite ML-DSA | December 2024 |

 At the higher security levels of pre-hashed Composite ML-DSA, for example id-HashMLDSA87-ECDSA-brainpoolP384r1-SHA512

-, the 384-bit elliptic curve component is used with SHA2-384 is its pre-hash (ie the pre-hash that is considered to be internal to the ECDSA component), yet SHA2-512 is used as the pre-hash for the overall composite because in this case the pre-hash must not weaken the ML-DSA-87 component against a collision attack.¶
+, the 384-bit elliptic curve component is used with SHA2-384 which is its pre-hash (ie the pre-hash that is considered to be internal to the ECDSA component), yet SHA2-512 is used as the pre-hash for the overall composite because in this case the pre-hash must not weaken the ML-DSA-87 component against a collision attack.¶

 Use of RSA-PSS [RFC8017] requires extra parameters to be specified, which differ for each security level.¶